Obirah/cidr-deny-allow-transformer/README.md

 ## Motivation
 If you're deploying infrastructure-as-code to AWS, you come across SecurityGroups with their corresponding ingress configuration.
-Those can only be configured to allow but not to deny certain traffic.
+SecurityGroups can only be configured to allow but not to deny certain traffic.

 In reality, you often want to deny a certain set of IPs (e.g. IPs of gateways that are exposed to